coleslaw-org/coleslaw/docs/themes.md

 are the same as with closure.
 So post.html gets the post and base variables and index.html gets the index and base variables.

-For more information see the hyde_djula theme on how djula works.
+For more information see the hyde-djula theme on how djula works.

 ## Creating a Theme from Scratch using Closure (with code)